w3f/polkadot-wiki/docs/build-parachains-rococo.md

 - `Parachain Account: 5Ec4AhPTL6nWnUnw58QzjJvFd3QATwHA3UJnvSD4GVSQ7Gop` is important for cross chain transfers.

-## Registering the Parachain on Polkadot JS UI
+## Registering the Parachain on Polkadot-JS Apps

 At this point, the parachain is ready to be registered officially in the UI.
 The first step is to head underneath `Developer` and click on the `Sudo` button.